Expandable Factor Analysis: Abstract

 \section{Abstract}

-Bayesian sparse factor models have proven useful for characterizing dependence, but scaling computation to high dimensions is problematic.
-We propose \emph{expandable factor analysis} for scalable estimation.
-The method relies on a novel \emph{multiscale generalized double Pareto} shrinkage prior that allows efficient estimation of low-rank and sparse loadings matrices through weighted $\ell_1$-regularized regression.
-Integrated nested Laplace approximations are used for model averaging to accommodate uncertainty in the number of factors and tuning parameters.
-We provide theoretical support and develop efficient computational algorithms.
-The methods are applied to simulated data and genomic studies.
+Bayesian sparse factor models have proven useful for characterizing dependence in multivariate data, but scaling computation to large numbers of samples and dimensions is problematic.
+We propose expandable factor analysis for scalable inference in factor models when the number of factors is unknown.
+The method relies on a continuous shrinkage prior for efficient maximum a posteriori estimation of a low-rank and sparse loadings matrix.
+The structure of the prior leads to an estimation algorithm that accommodates uncertainty in the number of factors.
+We propose an information criterion to select the hyperparameters of the prior.
+Expandable factor analysis has better false discovery rates and true positive rates than its competitors across diverse simulations.
+We apply the proposed approach to a gene expression study of aging in mice, illustrating superior results relative to four competing methods.